Sean McVay: Washington Redskins (2010–2016)

 In 2010, McVay was hired as the assistant tight ends coach for the Washington Redskins under head coach Mike Shanahan.
 The following season, McVay was promoted to tight ends coach, a position he held through the 2013 season.
 During these years, McVay coached multiple tights ends such as Chris Cooley, Fred Davis, Logan Paulsen, and Jordan Reed.

-On January 14, 2014, McVay was promoted to offensive coordinator by new Redskins head coach Jay Gruden.
+On January 14, 2014, McVay was promoted to offensive coordinator by new head coach Jay Gruden.
+He would succeed his future NFC West coaching rival Kyle Shanahan in that role.
 Over the next three seasons, McVay had a direct impact in developing Kirk Cousins into a franchise quarterback.
-Becoming the full-time starter in 2015, Cousins led the Redskins to back-to-back winning seasons, throwing for over 9,000 yards and more than 50 touchdowns.
+Becoming the full-time starter in 2015, Cousins led the Redskins to back-to-back winning seasons, throwing for over 9,000 yards and more than 50 touchdowns under McVay's direction.
 In 2016, Cousins was named to the Pro Bowl for the first time.
-McVay's success with Cousins made him an attractive head coaching candidate and following the season, he was interviewed by both the Los Angeles Rams and the San Francisco 49ers.
+McVay's success with Cousins made him an attractive head coaching candidate and following the season, McVay was interviewed by both the Los Angeles Rams and the San Francisco 49ers.